Still Matching Your Nightstands and Dresser? Try This Instead

 3. Don’t Forget Balance

 It’s not just about color, it’s about form.
 Pairing a heavy, grounded dresser with a leggy or open-frame nightstand keeps your space feeling light and airy.
-Or go the other way around and add substance with a solid nightstand beside a more delicate dresser.
+Or go the other way around and add substance with a solid nightstand across from a more delicate dresser.

 When your bedroom feels layered and lived-in, not showroom perfect, it instantly becomes more inviting.
 Mixing your nightstands and dresser is an easy way to achieve that feel.